 The acceptance of native ads also continues to grow.
 What was once considered as one of the more low-brow forms of sales has now become one of its hottest.
 The use of native ads can be regularly seen from social media sites such as Facebook, Instagram, Twitter, and Pinterest to more “reputable” business publications including Time, Wall Street Journal, and Forbes.

 The effectiveness of a native ad relies on having the same look as the platform it’s used on.
 For instance, the native ad will feature the same template format, font, and colors as the existing natural content of the blog, article, or post.
 It’s also a great way to improve branding.

 The medium is considered to be so effective that Search Engine Journal is calling it one of the top three digital marketing trends of the year.
 For most, the enjoyment from the content of a native ad far outweighs the fact that it’s promoted copy.
 But when done poorly, the practice evokes the consumer scorn and many of the previous arguments against using advertorials.
 In cases such as this, it’s a tricky balance requiring content and images that blend seamlessly with the existing page content and quality of presentation that’s never manipulative or sounds like a sales pitch.

 Uses for Native Ads

-As you’ve heard many times before, content remains king, but don’t limit your business’ content to only words.
-Keep ahead of the curve with variable forms of content that speak to your audience through copy, video, mobile and search engine optimization.
-Talk to the search engine marketing specialists at Rank Fuse Interactive about creating an optimized marketing plan.
+As you’ve heard many times before, the content remains king, but don’t limit your business content to only words.
+Keep ahead of the curve with various forms of content that speak to your audience through copy, video, mobile, and search engine optimization.
+Talk to the search engine marketing specialists at Rank Fuse Digital Marketing about creating an optimized marketing plan.